 Hot Sauce: National and Regional Brands

-People like body care products, but they're passionate about hot sauces – engagement rates are several times higher!
-There are many more brands of hot sauce than natural body care, many with regional distribution – our client is available in the Midwest – so we haven't done as thorough a job of checking the competition for hot sauce.
-We have included other prominent Midwestern brands.
+People like body care products, but they're passionate about hot sauces!
+Engagement rates are several times higher.
+There are many more brands of hot sauce than natural body care, many with regional distribution – our client is available in the Midwest – so we haven't done as thorough a job of checking the competition, but we have included other prominent Midwestern as well as national brands.
 We bring our client the highest engagement rate we've measured in their industry.

 What's It Mean?

 A brand can have a lot of followers, but if they aren't engaging them, those followers are wasted.
 High engagement rates means our clients make more efficient use of their followers – on average, nearly 4x higher their competitors.